 |Age of Mythology (Collectors Edition) (2002)||(Additional Playtesting & Help)|

 |J.R.R.
 Tolkien's The Lord of the Rings, Vol. I (1990)||(Manual)|

 Jennell Jaquays is a gaming pioneer, a versatile game developer, author, and artist known for her extensive experience creating fun, enduring play spaces for generations of role playing and video gamers.
 A 30-plus year industry veteran, she pioneered the publication of pre-designed game adventures for early traditional role play games in the 70s.
 Several of her first adventures remain in print over 30 years later and still challenge and entertain new generations of role playing gamers.

 As Director of Game Design at Coleco, the creators of the 8 bit ColecoVision game system and ADAM computers, she recruited, trained, managed and creatively guided one of the first multi-discipline video game art and design studios to produce more than 80 video game titles for Coleco’s own systems and competing game consoles.
 She and her team faithfully replicated and often improved upon the graphics and play action of the popular 80s coin-op arcade titles that Coleco licensed for the ColecoVision earning both critical and popular acclaim.

-, and others to create art and design content for games and high profile licensed properties like Lord of the Rings, Bards Tale, Dungeons & Dragons (D&D), Battle Tech, Star Wars, and Ghostbusters.
+As an independent artist and designer in the late 80s and early 90s, she worked with game clients Interplay, Epyx, Electronic Arts, Prodigy, TSR, Inc., and others to create art and design content for games and high profile licensed properties like Lord of the Rings, Bards Tale, Dungeons & Dragons (D&D), Battle Tech, Star Wars, and Ghostbusters.

 She currently holds the position of Chief Creative Officer for Olde Sküül, a game developer and publisher based in Seattle, WA.